 We encourage members of the regular congregation to participate or attend to experience what you are supporting and to see what the Holy Spirit is doing here.
 This is a very welcoming, loving, supportive, non-judgmental service.
 You can feel the Holy Spirit in this small but growing service.
 If you have felt out of place or rejected by other faith services for any reason please come.

 The worship style is non-traditional, we have an evolving format.
-The service content varies, some are healing services, Communion is served once per month, some have attendee participation in faith discussions based on readings from the Narrative Lectionary, or occasionally testimonials are given by members about how God has changed their lives.
+The service content varies, some are healing services, Communion is served most Sundays, some have attendee participation in faith discussions based on readings from the Common Lectionary, or occasionally testimonials are given by members about how God has changed their lives.
 There are usually 4 to 5 upbeat worship song videos, and always prayer.
 The service is lead by one of the Deacons (now referred to as CALMs, a Congressional Authorized Lay Minister, or our Pastor.